 Both black cumin seeds have medicinal properties attributed to them, and most of the spices in the dill/fennel/caraway family are seen as digestive aids in folklore.

 Caraway seeds from the plant Carum carvi are known as kümmel in German.
 They are crescent-shaped, long, and have five pale ridges.

-Caraway is more common in the German kitchen that cumin and is typically used whole, not ground.
-It has an anise-like flavor and aroma that is popular in breads, especially rye breads, cheeses, sauerkraut, and root vegetables.
-It also can be found in desserts, liquors, and as an ingredient in beauty products, folk medicine, and breath freshener.
+Caraway is more common in the German kitchen than cumin and is typically used whole, not ground.
+It has an anise-like flavor and aroma that is popular in breads (especially rye breads), cheeses, sauerkraut, and root vegetables.
+It also can be found in desserts, liquors, and as an ingredient in beauty products, folk medicine, and breath fresheners.